xpostudio4/edx-documentation/en_us/shared/students/Section_mobile_gettingstarted.rst

 details, select **Change** next to the camera icon to change your profile picture.

-If you want to share more information about yourself with other members of the edX commmunity, you can change your limited profile to a full profile.
-You can indicate your primary language and share additional details about yourself in the **About Me** section, such as your learning goals and other interests.
+To share more information about yourself with other members of the edX commmunity, you can change your limited profile to a full profile.
+You can indicate your primary language and, in the **About Me** section, you can share additional details such as your learning goals and other interests.
 To share a full profile, select **Full Profile**.

 .. note:: You must specify your birth year before you can share a full profile.
 If you are under 13 years of age, you cannot create a full